eduardsui/carbonpaper/README.md

 Disadvantages:
 - atomic write/reads (entire file is synchronized at once - no partial updates)
-- default file limit is 128Mb (files greater than 128Mb will not be synchronized)
+- default file size limit is 128Mb (files greater than 128Mb will not be synchronized)

 Compiling